PoojaKuniyal/AI-Future-Process-Designer/README.md

 ---

-## 1. Executive Summary & Why We Built This
+## 1. Summary & Reason for building

 Modern organizations spend millions on management consulting firms to audit operational bottlenecks and map digital transformation roadmaps.
 Traditionally, this produces static PowerPoint slide decks full of abstract AI buzzwords that fail to bridge the gap between high-level promises and concrete operational reality.